Save Money by Increasing Attic Insulation in Columbus

 Closed-cell foam gives the most insulation.
 It also offers a broad barrier against air, vapor and water.

 Open-cell foam widens when applied, stopping cracks and other spaces that are hard to get to.
-It’s best for blocking air but isn’t fully waterproof.
+It’s best for stopping air but isn’t completely waterproof.

 Loose Fill and Batt Insulation